-Findings from two mini-surveys of youth sampled nationally suggest that measures for English-speaking individuals should include the word "bully" when possible.
+Findings from two mini-surveys of youth sampled nationally suggest that measures for English-speaking studies should include the word 'bully' when possible.
 The definition seems less critical in affecting prevalence rates.
-A behavioral list of bullying experiences without either a definition or the word "bully" results in higher prevalence rates and likely measures experiences that are beyond the definition of "bullying."
-The word "harassment," although researchers consider it to be meaningfully different from bullying, does not seem to connote additional context for youth beyond "bully."
-Its inclusion to help youth conceptualize bullying, or to give them a different term with which to identify, does not affect bullying rates.
-Furthermore, directly measuring aspects of differential power and repetition over time through follow-up questions reduces the misclassification of youth.
-Finally, we propose three mutually exclusive components of bullying: (1) type (e.g., physical), (2) communication mode (e.g., online), and (3) environment (e.g., home).
+A behavioral list of bullying experiences without either a definition or the word 'bully' results in higher prevalence rates and likely measures experiences that are beyond the definition of 'bullying'.
+The word 'harassment', while meaningfully different than bullying to researchers, does not seem to connote additional context for youth beyond 'bully'.
+Its inclusion to help youth conceptualize bullying, or give them a different term with which to identify, does not affect bullying rates.
+Furthermore, directly measuring aspects of differential power, and repetition over time through follow-up questions reduces the misclassification of youth.
+Finally, we propose three mutually exclusive components of bullying: 1) type (e.g., physical), 2) communication mode (e.g., online), 3) and environment (e.g., home).
 Not all components must be included, but they should not be merged to prevent double counting.